 Sending employees to unfamiliar places can be a disaster if the worker is not accurately prepared.
 Not only is the employee faced with fear, but the effects of an ill-prepared worker can have a butterfly effect on the company.
-Poor production, productivity, and preparation can end up costing a business a great deal of money as well as an early return on behalf of the employee.
+Inadequate production, productivity, and preparation can end up costing a business a great deal of money as well as an early return on behalf of the employee.

 It is crucial to train employees before sending them off, due to the changes and the new environment they will encounter.
 Because they won’t have a lot of time to prepare for this change pre-departure and during regular office hours, it only makes sense for them to learn on the go.

 2- Millennials are Entering the Workforce

 Due to the amount of Millennials entering the workforce, companies must learn to adapt to accompany the younger generation of workers.
 KPCB found in their 2015 Internet Trends Report that 22% of this generation chose to receive training, over cash bonuses and company cars.

-Because so many young people commute into the cities via subway or carpool, they may have time to play on their phones both before and after work.
+Because so many young people commute into the cities via subway, they have time to play on their phones both before and after work.
 Through investing in gamification in your training programs, you can encourage them to learn via mobile.
 So if training is so essential to Millenials why aren’t you investing in Mobile Learning?

 3- Performance Support

 If someone needs an insurance agent to go out to a wreck and assess the damage done to a vehicle, they may forget how to approach the situation, especially if the employee is new.
 Performance support strives to provide employees with the support they need when they need.
 What better way to provide a worker with the support they need on the go than via their mobile device!